Casterton, Cumbria: Lee Child connection

 He chose the name 'Lee Child' as a pseudonym because it was short and would slip alphabetically between Raymond Chandler and Agatha Christie on bookstore shelves.
-He began writing his first novel with a modern knight errant as his hero, but he didn't have a name for his character.
+He began writing his first novel with a modern knight errant as his hero, but he did not have a name for his character.
 Grant came up with the name 'Reacher' on a shopping trip to Asda supermarket in Kendal.

 Grant's favoured watering hole was the Snooty Fox in the centre of Kirkby Lonsdale.
 Once a week he, his American wife Jane and friends would form a team in the pub quiz at the Pheasant Inn at nearby Casterton.
 It was at the Pheasant that he received an enthusiastic phone call from a London literary agent on Thursday, 7 December 1995.